dbutz/SchoolSite-Pro-Docs/redistricting/share/index.md

 SchoolSite Pro and Esri offer multiple ways to share your redistricting plan.

 ## Online options:
 The best way to publish and share your redistricting plan online is by sharing it as a web map or as a web layer.
-Sharing your data as a web map means… Sharing your data as a web layer means…
+Sharing your data as a web map means that your plan is uploaded online as a whole map, preserving things like layer symbology and including all layers within that map.
+Sharing your data as a web layer means that your plan is uploaded online as a single layer of data.

 To do this, go to the first share ribbon.
 In the Share As section, select either Web Map or Web Layer.
 A dockpane will appear.